 Know How Strong Your Full House Is

 Why does knowing this matter?
 Because often people will hang on and never fold a full house no matter how strong it is.
 In situations like this, we want to go all in for everything we got.
-Let’s look at an example hand.

 What About Four of a Kind and Straight Flushes?

 If you have a four of a kind or better start to bet huge.
 You will either win a huge hand, or people will fold.
-There is no reason to play slow or try to hide my hand strength.
+There is no reason to play slow or try to hide your hand strength.

 People are that paying attention and playing tight are going to fold no matter what.
 Fish are going to call anyway.